 9. Checks you should carry out on your customer

-Whether goods or services are eligible goods or services or whether mobile phones or computer chips are being sold in quantities above the £5,000 de minimis threshold, section 6 is something about which you, as the supplier, will have first-hand knowledge.
+If goods or services are eligible goods or services, or if mobile phones or computer chips are being sold in quantities above the £5,000 de minimis threshold, section 6 is something about which you, as the supplier, will have first-hand knowledge.
 But for the reverse charge to apply, the goods or services must also be sold to a taxable person for a business purpose, and you may not have first-hand knowledge of your customer or their VAT status.

 This section gives you guidance as a supplier about the checks you’re expected to make.
 Paragraph 9.4 outlines the consequences of getting this wrong.